Harry Douglas, artist

 This page is a stub.
 You can help improve it.

-Only an occasional exhibitor he did show at the Royal Hibernian Academy and Walker Art Gallery, Liverpool and a portrait of local civic dignitary and philanthropist Sir Robert Meyer, (1879-1985) was exhibited at the Ulster Museum in 1927 and is now in the collection of the Belfast City Hall.
-The Ulster Museum and Art Gallery also have various portraits as does the Medical Department of the Queen’s University.
+Though not a prolific exhibitor, Douglas’s work was occasionally shown at prestigious venues such as the Royal Hibernian Academy and the Walker Art Gallery in Liverpool.
+One of his most notable portraits—of civic dignitary and philanthropist Sir Robert Meyer (1879–1985)—was exhibited at the Ulster Museum in 1927 and now resides in the collection of Belfast City Hall.
+Additional works by Douglas are held by the Ulster Museum and Art Gallery, as well as the Medical Department of Queen’s University Belfast.

 Source